The Further Saga of Mark Richards

 Captain Mark Richards: “A Murder in Camelot.”
 A documentary to be produced by Kevin Moore, a YouTube interviewer and channeler who began to take a critical look at Mark.
 Moore interviewed both JoAnn and Kerry before changing his mind and becoming the only researcher to have spoken with Mark’s former wife, Crossan Hoover, and people who knew Mark.
 Moore obtained some remarkable video footage taken before Mark was a “Captain.”
 The site has a number of documents and source material pertaining to Richards.
 The trailer for the film is a good introduction into the cast of characters.

-Kevin Moore released several video updates for his planned documentary on a murder in Camelot.
+Kevin Moore (The Moore Show) released several video updates for his planned documentary on a murder in Camelot.
 The updates have been controversial for the ways that he and Kerry engaged in more personal matters through YouTube, websites, and on other forums.
 Mark labeled Kevin an “internet troll.”
 Other figures, such as conspiracy theorist Simon Parkes (whose mother was a 9 foot tall alien), were drawn into the matter offering opinions.
 Kerry published several articles attacking Moore.
 During this same period, Kevin expanded his focus and the updates announced his intention to try to take down Kerry, Jo Ann, and others — admittedly in anger.

 The podcast Knowledge Fight covered some of these developments, including an analysis of discernment, Kerry’s impassioned defense of Mark, and much of what followed with Kevin Moore.